erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Cloud9 configures EC2 and EBS, but I remember seeing a doc mention security is still our responsibility.
 The [Node docs](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-nodejs.html) describe an easy way to stay up to date: `sudo yum -y update`.

-Cloud9 provides a terminal, but I was also able to successfully access via [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo/support?hl=en) ([with "open as window" enabled, so I can use ctrl-w](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-send-Ctrl_W_Ctrl_N-or-Ctrl_T-to-the-terminal)) as follows:
+Cloud9 provides a terminal, but I also wanted to play around with [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo/support?hl=en) ([with "open as window" enabled](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-send-Ctrl_W_Ctrl_N-or-Ctrl_T-to-the-terminal), so I can use ctrl-w and have more conventional alt-tab navigation).
+Here's what worked for me:

 1. Use the Cloud9 terminal to generate an SSH key pair manually (I named mine "chromebook" and omitted the passphrase): `ssh-keygen -t rsa -b 2048 -v`
 2. Enable read permissions on the private key: `chmod 400 chromebook`